sangvo235/SmartRecruit/README.md

 - ~Login bug fixes (user details not rendering immediately)~
 - ~Frontend interface & API for listing candidate scores on online assessment for job recruiter~
 - ~Integrating machine learning component for resume upload~
-- Results page with highest match for job applications
+- ~APIs, models and job application ranking page~
 - Have the user and recruiter displays to be different on the frontend
 - Cloud storage option
 - Deployment